 Free and fun come together in Fort Worth to give visitors a great time without breaking the bank.
 We've gathered a list of the top 10 FREE things to do in Fort Worth.

-6. Sundance Square was rated the No. 1 downtown in America by Livability.com and visitors agree.
 Spanning 35 blocks, Sundance Square is the perfect place to walk around, window shop or even splash around.
-From yoga and zumba, to family movies and live music, enjoy the Sundance Square year round.
+From yoga and zumba, to family movies and live music, enjoy the Sundance Square year-round.

-4. Amon Carter Museum of American Art is known for an assorted collection that links visitors to American history through art.
-Visitors re-live a piece of America's past as they walk through sculptures, illustrated books and photographs.
-Amon Carter Museum is open Tuesday - Thursday, 10AM - 5PM, and 12PM - 5PM on Sunday.
+Known for an assorted collection that links visitors to American history through art, re-live a piece of America's past walking through sculptures, illustrated books and photographs.

-2. Fort Worth Botanic Gardens is a 110-acre oasis from the Texas sun with over 2,500 species of both exotic and native plants.
-The gardens provide beautiful scenery for an afternoon walk with an added bonus of environmental education.
-The gardens are located in the center of the Cultural District and open from dawn to dusk 365 days a year.
+A 110-acre oasis from the Texas sun, the Botanic Gardens are home to over 2,500 species of both exotic and native plants in the center of the Cultural District.
+The gardens provide beautiful scenery for an afternoon walk and are open from dawn to dusk 365 days a year.

-1. The Kimbell Art Museum holds a collection of treasures such as an eighth-century Maya stone and Michelangelo's Torment of Saint Anthony - the only of his works in the Americas.
+The Museum holds a collection of treasures such as an eighth-century Maya stone and Michelangelo's Torment of Saint Anthony - the only of his works in the Americas.
 It's not only the art, but the world-renowned building that is worth the visit.
 With a groundbreaking design, the Kimbell allows natural light to take the viewing experience from great to magnificent.
-The Museum is open Tuesday-Thursday, 10AM - 5PM, Friday, 12PM - 8PM, Sunday 12PM - 5PM, and closed Monday.